lonyle/ShapleyIQ/prepare_data/README.md

 The config file will be in **rca4tracing/fault_injection/config.py** You should change the system_type to what you use (either "k8s" or "docker").
 Note that if you use the prepared dataset, you should keep the system_type to "docker".
 You should also adjust the web_host, jaeger_host, prom_host accordingly.

+You should also pay attention to other parameters in the config file regarding to the IPs.

 ## 2.4 Forward a port from remote to local